Berkshire Posts Six-Fold Quarterly Profit Jump: What Did 'The Oracle Of Omaha' Tell Shareholders

-Berkshire Hathaway Records $35.5 Billion Quarterly Profit: Key Takeaways From Warren Buffet’s Speech
+Berkshire Hathaway Records $35.5 Billion Quarterly Profit: Key Takeaways From Warren Buffett’s Speech

 Berkshire Hathaway also owns $328 billion of stocks of Apple Inc., which is close to half of the world's most valuable company.